Spectral flow for Dirac operators with magnetic links: Dirac operators with magnetic fields on links - a summary

 The geodesic distance $t_0$ is henceforth denoted by $\rho$.

-To describe the self-adjoint extensions of the Dirac operators, it is necessary to describe the behavior close to the curve of functions in the domain, and for that we need coordinates in such a neighborhood.
-Two coordinates are intrinsic to the curve, namely the geodesic distance $\rho$ from the curve and the arc length parameter $s$ of the projection.
+To describe the self-adjoint extensions of the Dirac operators under study, it is necessary to describe the behavior of spinors in their domains in the vicinity of the singular magnetic field.
+For that we need coordinates in such a neighborhood.
+Two coordinates are intrinsic to the curve $\gamma$, namely the geodesic distance $\rho$ to it and the arc length parameter $s$ of the projection.
 To complete the picture, we need to define a suitable angle function $\theta$ on $B_{\eps}[\gamma] \setminus \gamma$, something which can be done with the help of the Seifert frame; the angle $\theta$ is defined through

 giving us a set of orthogonal coordinates $(s,\rho,\theta)$ on $B_{\eps}[\gamma]$.
 We recall that $\flat,\sharp$ denote the musical isomorphisms which transform vectors into 1-forms resp.
 1-forms into vectors through the metric.
 We thus obtain a map